 A difficulty I initially had to overcome in reading the Hebrew Bible’s narratives is not the language references of ancient times or their culture or geography of that historical era.
 Instead, it was the chronological order.
 In the Christian Bible, it is presented in topical order (historical, poetry, wisdom, prophecy, biographies and by letters).
 There is history in the biblical narrative to eras, places and even specific times but not to the satisfaction of the modern-day historicity.
 Also, the benefit of the Bible being divided up by literary section is depending on what it is (the genre or style, like history, poetry, apocalyptic, etc.) helps us with the interpretation of the Word.
 Once realized, it became easier to navigate but not always clearer.
 What is clear is that the main theme of the Bible, after the context it is written in, is the unending, consistent message from God.

 In that vein, the sequence of my applications found in each book aren’t in chronological order of my life.
-If this book is read to completion, my stories come together as what would happen if traveling on a Möbius strip, looping the journey back to the beginning.
+If this book is read to completion, my stories come together as what happens traveling on a Möbius strip, looping the journey back to the beginning.
 There is an argument about quoting the Bible to prove the Bible; it assumes the Bible is true.
 This type of defense is called circular reasoning.
-However, there is too much physical evidence, (numerous manuscripts, archeological finds, correct history of the era, coherent and consistent theology written by 40 different authors in 1600 years, etc.) that offer credence to the truth of the Bible, that anything I might add, like I believe it, isn’t enough for others to believe as well.
-That is a personal decision.
+It’s interesting if you think about this circular reasoning argument in regards to by whom and when the cross reference verses were written.
+There is too much physical evidence, (numerous manuscripts, archaeological finds, correct history of that era, coherent and consistent theology written by 40 different authors writing over 1600 years, etc.) that offer credence to the truth of the Bible, that anything I might add, like I believe it, isn’t enough to convince others to believe as well.
+That is done through the leading of the Holy Spirit and a personal decision.

 As the Bible is written in a circular fashion (some verses help clarify others) so goes my thought patterns.
 One example of the Bible’s circular motifs is found in God who began a relationship with the man in a garden.
 Fittingly, at the site of the resurrected Jesus’ empty tomb, Mary sees someone she thinks is the gardener and says “They have taken my Lord away,” she said, “and I don’t know where they have put him.”
 (Jn.
 20:14).
 Not recognizing the landscaper to be Jesus, the master gardener who appears on site as he did in Genesis, responded to her “Woman, why are you weeping?
 Whom are you seeking?”